-Annual Cash Incentive Bonuses.
-Annual cash incentive bonuses are designed to provide a significant and variable financial opportunity to our executive officers on an annual basis based upon Company and individual performance.
+Annual and Long-Term Cash Incentive Bonuses.
+Annual and long-term cash incentive bonuses are designed to provide a variable financial opportunity to our executive officers on an annual and long-term basis based upon Company and individual performance.
+For our CEO and COO, all cash incentive bonuses are 100% performance-based.

 In November 2010, our Board of Directors adopted the 2011 Performance Bonus Plan, which was approved by stockholders at our annual meeting of stockholders held on February 3, 2011.
 This plan replaced our prior 2006 Performance Bonus Plan.
-Bonus awards under the 2011 Performance Bonus Plan, if any, are intended to qualify as "performance-based compensation" under Section 162(m) of the Internal Revenue Code.
-Accordingly, the 2011 Performance Bonus Plan maximizes the deductibility of compensation paid to our senior executives who are subject to Section 162(m)'s potential deduction limitations.
+Bonus awards under the 2011 Performance Bonus Plan, if any, are intended to qualify as "performance-based compensation" under Internal Revenue Code Section 162(m).
+Accordingly, the 2011 Performance Bonus Plan maximizes the deductibility of compensation paid to our senior executives who are subject to potential deduction limitations under Section 162(m).
 The Performance Bonus Plan is administered by the Compensation Committee, which selects the participants and establishes the performance periods and the specific objective performance goals to be achieved during those periods.
-The Compensation Committee believes that the 2011 Performance Bonus Plan supports our Company's pay-for-performance philosophy by making the payment of annual bonus amounts to our most senior executive officers contingent upon the achievement of pre-established and objective performance goals.
-Moreover, the Compensation Committee retains, and in recent years has exercised, negative discretion to reduce bonus awards otherwise earned through the attainment of the performance goals.
+The Compensation Committee believes that the 2011 Performance Bonus Plan supports our Company's pay-for- performance philosophy by making the payment of annual and long-term cash bonus amounts to our most senior executive officers contingent upon the achievement of pre-established and objective performance goals.
+Moreover, the Compensation Committee retains, and from time to time has exercised, negative discretion to reduce both annual and long-term cash bonus awards otherwise earned through the attainment of the performance goals.